 - Improve ventilation or spend time outdoors.

 - Avoid close contact with individuals who are sick.

-- Stay home and isolate when you’re sick, except when seeking medical care.
+- Stay home if you have suspected or confirmed COVID-19, except when seeking medical care.

 Symptoms, which may appear 2 to 14 days after exposure, include shortness of breath, fever or chills, and cough.
 Outcomes range from mild illness to death.
 Seek medical advice if you think you might have COVID-19 or have been exposed to COVID-19.